 Q: Why does the Department request information about service quarters, GPAs, and academic standing on the application form?

 A: Graduate Division has policies regarding permissions/exceptions that are required based on a student’s status.
 The Department collects this information to expedite the hiring process.

-Q: Am I expected to check-off each item on the Application Checklist on page 2 of the application form?
+Q: Am I expected to check-off each item on the Application Checklist of the application form?